 Durango & Silverton Narrow Gauge Railroad Guide

-All Aboard!
-A Journey Through Time on the Durango & Silverton Narrow Gauge Railroad Guide
+A Ride Through History: Durango & Silverton Narrow Gauge Railroad Guide

 Transportation

 The Durango & Silverton Narrow Gauge Railroad departs from the Durango Depot in Durango, Colorado.
-Durango is accessible by car via US Highway 160.
-Parking is available near the depot, but it can fill up quickly, especially during peak season.
-Consider arriving early to secure a spot.
-Some hotels in Durango offer shuttle services to the depot.
-From Silverton, you can take the train back to Durango, or arrange for alternative transportation back to your starting point.
+While the train arrives in Silverton, it does not provide transportation *to* Silverton from other locations.
+You must board in Durango.
+Parking is available near the Durango Depot, but it can fill up quickly, especially during peak season.
+Consider arriving early to secure a parking spot.